 You can take your hand out of the sling to do these exercise but keep the brace on at all other times, until told otherwise by your surgeon.
-Continue with the exercises on page 6 and add in the following.
+Continue with the exercises above and add in the following.

 Pendular exercises